margaretmf/margaretmf.github.io/index.md

 **Me amo trabajando... **

+With a love for writing, I have been continuing the work on the American Credo project that students started in 11th grade at Norfolk Academy.
+Continuing the American Credo project consists of writing poetry, creative writing, examining beliefs, understanding the country, and creating art.
 My true passion is writing about engineering, STEAM, and educational content, and I love children's books and how people turn them into films.
 My other true passion is connecting to people through authentic conversations and eye-to-eye level meetings.
+I am working to understand all the government leaders by reading about them, and I am interested in how poetry supports coding and coding supports poetry.

 **Mi pasión verdadera es la escritura sobe la Ingenieria, STEAM, y contenido pedagógico. **